 Thursday, March 3, 2016

-An oral history of heritage conservation in Newfoundland, with Shane O’Dea.
+Living Heritage Podcast Ep034 An oral history of heritage conservation in NL with Shane O’Dea

 Shane O'Dea, Professor of English and Public Orator at Memorial University, has long been involved with preservation in Newfoundland.
 He was one of the founding directors and an early chair of the Heritage Foundation of Newfoundland and Labrador, and was involved in the early years of the St. John’s Heritage Foundation and the Newfoundland Historic Trust.
 Shane has served on countless boards and associations and was recognized for his efforts in preserving heritage architecture with the Lieutenant Governor's Award in 1990.